-You will join a program that has cultural competency at its core, and consistently adds culturally and linguistically qualified mental-health professionals into the workforce through its quality and connections.
+This doctorate in marriage and family therapy program has cultural competency at its core, and consistently adds culturally and linguistically qualified mental-health professionals into the health science workforce.

-You can choose from four of California’s most desirable locations as the home for your PsyD studies: Irvine, Los Angeles, Sacramento, and San Diego.
+You can choose from four of California’s most desirable locations, each with a different focus, as the home for your PsyD studies: Irvine, Los Angeles, San Diego, or Sacramento.

-CSPP’s Marriage and Family Therapy programs, at both levels, have a long and storied history of faculty that have passed through its doors to relay their knowledge to a new generation of therapists.
-For the last 50 years, this program has worked to produce some of the best marriage and family therapists and some of the most-respected thought leaders the field has seen since the program’s inception.
-From 1969 to today, the MFT program has worked toward making families in California, and around the world, the best they can be.
+MFT programs at CSPP have a long and storied history of esteemed faculty and industry luminaries that have passed through its doors to share knowledge to the next generation of family therapists.
+For the last 50 years, these doctoral programs in marriage and family therapy education have worked to produce the best marriage and family therapists and the most-respected thought leaders in the field.

 Links and Downloads

 As part of COAMFTE requirements, we provide the diversity composition of our student body, faculty, and supervisors.
 Please follow the link below for the related data.
 We hope this information will help you make an informed decision regarding your graduate study.

 Career Prospects in the Field of Marriage and Family Therapy

 - Charitable organizations